 We have just received our first full version of Microsoft Windows 10 which unlike some other Microsoft upgrades went seamlessly although you do have to allow over an hour for the full install.
 We are pleased to say that our FHC (hydraulic calculation software) and Hcalc (hydraulic calculator) performs seamlessly on this new operating system.
 We had previously tested our software on the Windows 10 technical preview before the launch date so we were confident that this would be the case but it's reassuring to have it successfully working on the production release.

-Our first impressions is that Windows 10 is great improvement on Windows 8 and 8.1 and looks to have resolved many of the issues but still retaining the stability and usability of Windows 7.
-However we would recommend our customers wait a month or two before deploying Windows 10 allow others to iron out any niggles which they may be.
-I recently attended a seminar hosted by Microsoft regarding Windows 10 surprise to hear that a number of the new features have not been included in this release but will be rolled out over the coming months.
-We deftly got the impression that 'consumer' customers are being used to test drive operating system before it is rolled out to the enterprise users.
+Our first impressions is that Windows 10 is a great improvement on Windows 8 and 8.1 and looks to have resolved many of the issues but still retaining the stability and usability of Windows 7.
+However we would recommend our customers to wait a month or two before deploying Windows 10 to allow others to iron out any niggles which there may be.
+I recently attended a seminar hosted by Microsoft regarding Windows 10 and was surprised to hear that a number of the new features have not been included in this release but will be rolled out over the coming months.
+We got the impression that 'consumer' customers are being used to test drive the operating system before it is rolled out to the enterprise users.

 Water mist systems are becoming increasingly more popular as an alternative to traditional fire sprinkler systems but like any new technology we need to carefully understand its benefits and limitations and this is also true when we look at hydraulic calculations for such systems.

-The best guidance for hydraulic calculations with use with low, intermediate and high pressure systems can be found in NFPA 750 which provides detailed guidance on velocity limitations, use of additives and the pressure loss formula which must be used.
-For many systems the traditional Hazen Williams pressure loss formula will not be adequate and should be changed to the more reliable Darcy Weisbach
+The best guidance for hydraulic calculations for use with low, intermediate and high pressure systems can be found in NFPA 750 which provides detailed guidance on velocity limitations, use of additives and the pressure loss formula which must be used.
+For many systems the traditional Hazen Williams pressure loss formula will not be adequate and should be changed to the more reliable Darcy Weisbach.

 Canute are please to announce that it has appointed resellers for China, Hong Kong, Singapore and the United Emirates.
 This demonstrates Canute's long-standing commitment to providing quality hydraulic calculation software for the fire protection industry throughout the world.